injectionmethod/Tsun/README.md

 Check Out Sherlock Here:
 https://github.com/sherlock-project/sherlock

-The FindUser Routine Works Off Of Handling StatusCodes via HttpWebRequest/Response And Determining If They Are Correct Responses, i.e if not 200 OK then no ball
+Works Via Handling StatusCodes via HttpWebRequest/Response And Determining If They Are Correct Responses, i.e if not 200 OK then no ball

 Usability:
 - Customizable Website & User-Agent List (.lst format)